rosehartman/frog-trap/trap_model_manduscript copy.md

 ![Figure 2.
 Growth rate of the two-patch metapopulation versus dispersal to the predator patch with stochastic survivorship.](figures/stochasticbw.png)

 Figure 2.
 Growth rate of the two-patch metapopulation ($\log \lambda_s$ ) versus dispersal to the predator patch with stochastic survivorship.
 The maximum growth rate for each predation level (Marked with circle) occurs at lower dispersal toward the trap patch with increasing predation.
-The maximum increase in $\log \lambda_s$ ($δlogλ_sMAX$, marked with vertical dotted line) decreases with increasing predation.
+The maximum increase in $\log \lambda_s$ ($\delta log \lambda_{sMAX}$, marked with vertical dotted line) decreases with increasing predation.

 ### Stochastic model analysis